 - The river flows aside this trek and may have a magical feeling to it

 Day 2 | Chah – Phugtal / Phuktal Monastery – Purne (5-6 Hrs trekking)

-- This day you pay visit to the honeycomb cave like Phugtal / Phuktal Monastery and return to other side of Lungnak river at Purne for overnight stay
+- This day you pay a visit to the honeycomb cave-like Phugtal / Phuktal Monastery and return to another side of Lungnak river at Purne for overnight stay.

-- Start early from Chah in order to spend more time at Phugtal so that you can return back to Purne with enough daylight left in the day
+- Start early from Chah to spend more time at Phugtal so that you can return to Purne with enough daylight left in the day.

 - Refreshments shall be available at Chah and Zamthang villages